cccoder-sha/Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at 5th conde cell in ./Advanced-Lane-Lines/P2_v2.ipynb ).
+I define a function called GradientAndColor().This function use the HSL color space and x direct granient in default.
+It takes as inputs as input image('img), S channel thresholds('s_thresh'), gradient thresholds ('sx_thresh'), direct of gradient ('orient').

+And Schannel thresholds equal (170, 255) in default,gradient thresholds equal (20, 100) in defalut, direct of gradient equal x in default.

 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]